CyanFaux/MILESTONE-PROJECT-3/README.md

 # Nichole, Nathan, Josh, Andrew
 # Movie review app

+# This App's framework is based on the Rest-Rant App,
+# refactored and repurposed for our needs.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).